 At Charlton Park Academy our support group aims to encourage and support a positive home and school relationship.
 Therefore, parents/carers’ feedback on what they require from this group is important to us.
 We hold regular talks, advice workshops, art and craft courses plus informal sessions.
 This has been beneficial and successful in building friendships and encouraging communication between home and school.

-We are currently working towards achieving a Leading Parent Partnership Award (LPPA) for parental engagement.
 The LPPA allows us to have a framework which enables us to deliver effective parental engagement in our school.
-This award will showcase the work we do as well as help us to work more closely and more effectively with our parents/carers.
+This award showcases the work we do as well as help us to work more closely and more effectively with our parents/carers.